odisfm/zcx-core/docs/content/docs.md

 ### Light/dark theme

-Use the :material-brightness-4: button at the top of this site to switch the theme between light and dark.
+Use the :material-lightbulb: button at the top of this site to switch the theme between light and dark.